Jonius7/SteamUI-OldGlory/README.md

 In Oct 2019, Valve pushed out the new Steam UI update.
 Needless to say, many people hated it.
 There is so much wasted space and usability issues that I reverted right back to the old UI.
 This worked for about 7 months, until in June 2020, Valve changed something in how Steam packages are handled that broke the old UI.
 For me, I could no longer see the client after log in.
 So since then I've moved to the new UI, but got to work on CSS modifications right away.

 This Steam Discussions thread became my main way of communicating my progress on tweaking the new Steam UI to make it less terrible. https://steamcommunity.com/discussions/forum/0/2451595019863406679/
-There are a lot of instructions and tips there, such as accessing the Developer Tools (*Ctrl+ Shift+I*) which is important to be able to debug your way around the Steam UI.
+There are a lot of instructions and tips there, such as accessing the Developer Tools (*Ctrl+Shift+I*) which is important to be able to debug your way around the Steam UI.

 ## CSS Tweaking Commence